 7. Mark the grommet holes with a water soluble pen.
 I placed mine directly below the original straps, about 1 1/2″ from the top of the bag.
 Cut out the holes using sharp scissors or a utility knife.
 I like to cut an “x” shape and then trim the excess out of the center.
 Start small and then try sliding the stud into the hole.
 You can always cut away a little bit more material as needed.

 9. If you have chosen to piece together your straps, stitch them together to form four 36″ strips.
 Apply fusible fleece to the wrong side of 2 of the strap pieces.
 Place one interfaced strap piece rights sides together with one non-interfaced strap piece.
-You’ll need to leave a 4″ opening on the center of one of the long sides.
+You’ll need to leave a 4″ opening at the center of one of the long sides.
 Stitch around the rectangle.
 When you get to the first corner, pivot and stitch a curve skipping the second corner.
 The curved section should be about 6″.
 When you get to the 3rd corner, pivot and curve again skipping the 4th corner.
 Repeat for the 2nd strap.

 10. Trim the excess fabric from the curves and corners.
 Turn the straps right side out and push out the corners with a pointed object.
 (I like to use a knitting needle.)
 Press, tucking under the edges at the opening.